 In the Church of Maitland-Newcastle the Chrism Mass is celebrated annually on the Tuesday evening of Holy Week, 7 pm in the Sacred Heart Cathedral.
 It is an amazing liturgy.
 People gather from all over the diocese.
 They come by bus and car and by 6.30 pm the cathedral and its precinct are full of people, all catching up and preparing to be part of this most significant celebration of our faith.

-This gathering of the whole Church at the Cathedral with Bishop Bill Wright is an important part of our preparation for the Easter Ceremonies which will take place throughout the diocese.
+This gathering of the whole Church at the Cathedral with the Bishop is an important part of our preparation for the Easter Ceremonies which will take place throughout the diocese.

-At the Chrism Mass our Bishop Bill blesses the holy oils which will be used for ministry throughout the coming year.
-The oil of catechumens and the oil of the sick are blessed.
-The oil of chrism is consecrated.
+At the Chrism Mass the Bishop blesses the oil of catechumens and the oil of the sick and consecrates the oil of chrism.
 The first is used for anointing adult catechumens and infants, the second for anointing the sick, and the sacred oil of chrism for baptism, confirmation, the ordination of priests, and the consecration of altars.
 The tradition of blessing the oils goes back to the early church.
 Only the bishop can consecrate chrism.

-Celebrated with Bishop Bill and most of the clergy and representatives from all parishes, the Chrism Mass is a great celebration of our unity as the Church of Maitland-Newcastle.
+Celebrated with the Bishop, most of the clergy and representatives from all parishes, the Chrism Mass is a great celebration of our unity as the Church of Maitland-Newcastle.
 This unity is marked in a special way when, after the readings and homily, everyone participates in a renewal of their commitment to ministry which we share, though in different ways.

 A simple resource for prayer and reflection on the texts for the blessing of the holy oils is available here.
 It can help you prepare to participate in the Chrism Mass, or reflect on your experience after.
 It can be used personally or in groups.

-A template for parishes looking for a ritual to receive the oils sent to them by Bishop Bill from the Chrism Mass is available in MS Word or PDF format.
+A template for parishes looking for a ritual to receive the oils sent to them from the Chrism Mass is available in MS Word or PDF format.

 The following resources are provided to assist parishes in planning their Easter ceremonies.